 Punjab’s objection to assembly land in Chandigarh finds echo in Haryana House

-Congress MLA Ashok Arora raises issue during last sitting of the assembly’s winter session, describing statements by Punjab leaders on the matter “unfortunate, highly irresponsible and provocative”.
+During the last sitting of the assembly’s winter session on Tuesday, Congress leader Ashok Arora raised the issue describing statements by Punjab leaders against Haryana’s move to set up an additional Vidhan Sabha complex as “unfortunate.”

-Punjab’s opposition to the Haryana government’s move to set up an additional assembly complex in Chandigarh echoed in the state assembly on Tuesday.
+Punjab’s resistance to Haryana government’s plan to build an additional assembly complex in Chandigarh echoed in the state assembly on Tuesday even as speaker Harvinder Kalyan cautioned against treating the issue lightly and advised that this matter requires a united approach.

-Arora criticised Punjab for not releasing the Sutlej-Yamuna Link (SYL) water to Haryana and described the remarks of Punjab’s leaders to the state’s demand for more assembly space in Chandigarh as “highly irresponsible and provocative”.
+Arora criticised Punjab for opposing the Sutlej-Yamuna Link (SYL) canal construction and depriving Haryana of its water share.
+He described the remarks of Punjab’s leaders to the state’s demand for more assembly space in Chandigarh as “highly irresponsible and provocative”.

-Speaker Harvinder Kalyan intervened, cautioning against addressing the matter casually in the House.
+However, speaker Harvinder Kalyan intervened and cautioned against addressing the matter casually in the House.
 “This is a very serious issue.
 It cannot be discussed in such a casual manner,” Kalyan said.
 He proposed holding an all-party meeting to ensure a unanimous stand on the issue and urged chief minister Nayab Singh Saini to make a statement.

 Congress leader Arora expressed support for the government on the issue, assuring him of the opposition’s cooperation.